-In addition, some provisions of our certificate of incorporation could make it more difficult for a third party to acquire control of the Company, even if the change of control would be beneficial to the stockholders, including: (i) prohibiting the Company from engaging in any business combination with any interested shareholder for a period of three years following the time that the shareholder became an interested shareholder, subject to certain exceptions, (ii) establishing that provisions with regard to the nomination of candidates for election as directors are subject to the Stockholders Agreement, (iii) providing that the authorized number of directors may be changed only by resolution of the board of directors and in any case subject to the Stockholders Agreement, (iv) providing that all vacancies in our board of directors may, except as otherwise be required, be filled by the affirmative vote of a majority of directors then in office, even if less than a quorum, (v) providing that our certificate of incorporation may be amended by the affirmative vote of the holders of at least $66^{2/3}\%$ of the voting power of the outstanding shares of capital stock entitled to vote thereon, voting together as a single class, (vi) providing that our certificate of incorporation may be amended by the affirmative vote of the holders of at least $66^{2/3}$ % of the voting power of the outstanding voting stock entitled to vote thereon for the removal of directors, (vii) providing for our board of directors to be divided into three classes of directors, (viii) providing that the amended and restated bylaws can be amended by the board of directors, (ix) limitations on the ability of stockholders to call special meetings, (x) limitations on the ability of stockholders to act by written consent, and (xi) renouncing any reasonable expectancy interest that we have in, or right to be offered an opportunity to participate in, any corporate or business opportunities that are from time to time presented to Redwood Holdco, directors affiliated with Redwood Holdco, their respective affiliates and non-employee directors.
+In addition, some provisions of our certificate of incorporation could make it more difficult for a third party to acquire control of the Company, even if the change of control would be beneficial to the stockholders, including: (i) prohibiting the Company from engaging in any business combination with any interested shareholder for a period of three years following the time that the shareholder became an interested shareholder, subject to certain exceptions, (ii) establishing that provisions with regard to the nomination of candidates for election as directors are subject to the Stockholders Agreement, (iii) providing that the authorized number of directors may be changed only by resolution of the board of directors and in any case subject to the Stockholders Agreement, (iv) providing that all vacancies in our board of directors may, except as otherwise be required, be filled by the affirmative vote of a majority of directors then in office, even if less than a quorum, (v) providing that our certificate of incorporation may be amended by the affirmative vote of the holders of at least 66 2/3% of the voting power of the outstanding shares of capital stock entitled to vote thereon, voting together as a single class, (vi) providing that our certificate of incorporation for the removal of directors, (vii) providing for our board of directors to be divided into three classes of directors, (viii) providing that the amended and restated bylaws can be amended by the board of directors, (ix) limitations on the ability of stockholders to call special meetings, (x) limitations on the ability of stockholders to act by written consent, and (xi) renouncing any reasonable expectancy interest that we have in, or right to be offered an opportunity to participate in, any corporate or business opportunities that are from time to time presented to Redwood Holdco, directors affiliated with Redwood Holdco, their respective affiliates and non-employee directors.

-Change of control events have the effect of accelerating the payments due under the Tax Receivable Agreement, which could result in a substantial, immediate lump-sum payment that could serve as a disincentive to a potential acquirer of the Company.
-Although the consummation of the Merger Transactions could have given rise to such a change of control under the Tax Receivable Agreement, under the Voting and Support Agreement, the Company and Redwood Holdco agreed, in connection with the consummation of any strategic transaction approved and recommended by our board of directors, including the Merger Transactions, to (a) terminate the Tax Receivable Agreement upon the consummation of such transaction and (b) waive all claims under the Tax Receivable Agreement with such waiver being effective upon the consummation of such transaction.
-Please see "In certain cases, payments under the Tax Receivable Agreement may exceed the actual tax benefits the Company realizes or be accelerated, which may have a material negative effect on our liquidity."
+In addition, certain change of control events have the effect of accelerating the payments due under the Tax Receivable Agreement, which could result in a substantial, immediate lump-sum payment that could serve as a disincentive to a potential acquirer of the Company, please see "- In certain cases, payments under the Tax Receivable Agreement may exceed the actual tax benefits the Company realizes or be accelerated."